-Milton Keynes Council's childcare database and Ofsted were used to identify and map the supply of available places in Milton Keynes.
+Milton Keynes City Council's childcare database and Ofsted were used to identify and map the supply of available places in Milton Keynes.
 Only providers that are registered for Early Education Funding (EEF) are included in our supply analysis as these providers are universally accessible to eligible children.
+This therefore means that there is also a private market that is available for families in Milton Keynes that require childcare provision.